-Remarks delivered Oct.
-30 at the Acton Institute annual dinner in Grand Rapids, Mich.
+Fr.
+Robert Sirico delivered the following remarks on October 30 at the Acton Institute's annual dinner in Grand Rapids, Michigan.

 It is amazing to stand in this ballroom 18 years after our beloved Bill Buckley was with us here.
-This legendary intellect came to what was then a small, obscure organization with 5 people on our staff.
+This legendary intellect came to what was then a small, obscure organization with five people on our staff.
 A committed proponent of the cause of capitalism, he did not permit the rigors of supply and demand to prevent him from committing intentional acts of charity (the best kind) to foster right ideas.
-The world (as well as our reading vocabulary) is a diminished place for his absence; and we will express our homage for his mentorship in due course in the person of another good friend, a long time collaborator with Bill on National Review (and fellow New Yorker I might add), the lovely and formidable Kate O’Beirne.
+The world, as well as our reading vocabulary, is a diminished place for his absence; and we will express our homage for his mentorship in due course in the person of another good friend, a long time collaborator with Bill on National Review (and fellow New Yorker I might add), the lovely and formidable Kate O’Beirne.

-We have worked for nearly twenty years to limit the tendency of the State to corrupt our civil, economic and moral lives only to wake up as though overnight to massive government interventions and a near takeover of vast sectors of our economy.
+We have worked for nearly 20 years to limit the tendency of the State to corrupt our civil, economic, and moral lives only to wake up as though overnight to massive government interventions and a near takeover of vast sectors of our economy.
 Let no one say to their grandchildren that when this happened there was no dissent.
 Tonight, I dissent!